Dr Cliff Ah Kit

 Dr Amitesh Kumar

-I am GP registrar with a wide experience of working in different medical fields, I have worked as registrar in all four Auckland Hospitals, I am working as GP for more than a year and currently on training programme of RNCGP.
-I am very patient focused and managing patient with complex medical condition is my strength.
-I Speak English, Urdu, Punjabi, Hindi and Pashtu.
+I am GP and Urgent Care registrar with a wide experience of working in different medical fields, I have worked as a registrar in all four Auckland Hospitals.
+I am very patient focused and managing patient with the complex medical condition is my strength.
+I take a keen interest in Maori health, men health and preventive medicine.
+I can speak English, Urdu, Punjabi, Hindi and Pashtu.